kfl/muddy/README.md

 ----------------

-MuDDy is a ML interface to the Binary Decision Diagrams package BuDDy written in C.  BuDDy is written by Jørn Lind-Nielsen <jln@itu.dk> and is available at the homepage: http://www.itu.dk/research/buddy
+MuDDy is a ML interface to the Binary Decision Diagrams package BuDDy written in C.  BuDDy is written by Jørn Lind-Nielsen and is available at the homepage: http://www.itu.dk/research/buddy

 Newer versions are at: